(...But FATCA not directly to blame)

 And perhaps surprisingly, according to the survey's findings, FATCA isn't directly being blamed by the banks for this (see table, above), although indirectly, it is seen to have played a role.

-According to the survey of more than 400 U.S. expats, carried out last October and November by the Association of Americans Resident Overseas (AARO), 135 respondents – or 40% – said they had had a U.S. bank refuse their business while living abroad.
+According to the survey of more than 400 U.S. expats, carried out last October and November by the Association of Americans Resident Overseas (AARO), 135 respondents – or 40% of the 341 who answered the question – said they had had a U.S. bank refuse their business while living abroad.

 One even reported receiving a check (for the amount in their account) without warning in the mail, while another said they had a U.S. bank close their account in spite of their having been with the bank for 25 years.